-Providing an additional 155 LZ Residential lots will contribute to ensuring that there is sufficient feasible housing capacity to meet the needs of the next immediate period (3-5 years).
-Provision for medium density housing in the development enables a wide range of housing types, sizes, and densities to be available to satisfy social and affordability needs and respond to demographic change.
+Providing an additional 218 lots will contribute to ensuring that there is sufficient feasible housing capacity to meet the needs of the next immediate period (3-5 years).
+The retirement village adds to range of housing types, sizes, and densities available to satisfy social and affordability needs and respond to demographic change.